Azametzin/100-days-of-code/log.md

 ### Day 7: Sunday, January 21, 2018

 I've been flowing through more React.js today.
 Events Methods, Nesting Components, Props, States...

+### Day 8: Monday, January 22, 2018

+I studied about CSS3 effects on dropdown menus.
+Also review the handy ES6 features and lastly I did more code in Python.